Macawls/blog/content/post/Devlog-2/index.md

 This was the final presentation I did for my project, unfortunately I didn't end up releasing the game because I felt it wasn't up to standard gameplay wise.
 Was more of a learning experience.

+Looking at the code at this point in time I can see so many opportunities for extension methods 😁.

 {{< youtube _i_9zr0C98Y >}}